clstoulouse/motu/README.md

 Default = 60min

 ##### <a name="#BSrunCleanInterval">runCleanInterval</a>
 In minutes, the waiting time between each clean process.
+The first clean work is triggered when Motu starts.
 A clean process does:

 * delete files inside java.io.tmpdir